GSI-Fing-Udelar/tectonic/docs/ini_config.md

 * `debug`: Show debug messages during execution (also shows stack trace on error).
 Default: `yes`.
 * `proxy`: Proxy URL.
 Default: "" (empty).
+* `routing`: Enable routing and the use of traffic filtering rules to specify more complex scenarios.
+Currently only available on AWS.
+Default: `no`.

 ### [ansible] section:
 * `ssh_common_args`: SSH arguments for ansible connetion.
 Proxy Jump configuration through bastion hosts is added automatically by Tectonic.
 Default: `-o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -o ControlMaster=auto -o ControlPersist=3600 `.